abemscac/pies-doc/docs/vue3/reactive.md

 console.log(user.age) // 5
 ```

-In this example, the returned value of `reactive()` has exactly the same data structure as what we gave it, but that's not always the case.
+In this example, the returned value of `reactive()` has exactly the same data structure as what we gave it (but that's not always the case!).
+To mutate the value of a reactive proxy, we can simply do it in the classic JavaScript way:
-The reason is there's an unwrap process inside `reactive()`, but it rarely gets "triggered".
-We'll explain more in detail [below](#what-is-unwrapnestedreft).

-To mutate a reactive value, we can simply do it in the classic JavaScript way:

 ```ts showLineNumbers
 import { reactive } from 'vue'